Throttle modulation: rolling on at corner exit

 The reasoning is physics.
 When the car is mid-corner with full steering lock, the rear tyres are using most of their grip budget for the lateral demand of cornering.
 Applying 100% throttle in that state demands longitudinal grip the rear can't deliver — the car oversteers, you lift, you lose time.
 As you straighten the wheel, you free lateral budget.
 Convert that freed grip into acceleration by feeding throttle in proportion to how much steering you've taken out.

 Bentley's Speed Secrets states it plainly: the throttle is your second steering wheel.
 Stewart's Winning Is Not Enough cites it as one of the three techniques he drilled apprentice drivers on obsessively.
-"Slow in, fast out" — the fast out half is almost entirely throttle modulation.

 Why it makes you faster

 Throttle modulation matters most on corners that lead onto long straights.
-It matters less (or differently) on fast sweepers where commitment beats modulation, and on combination corners where the next corner is more important than the current exit.
+It matters less on fast sweepers where commitment beats modulation, and on combination corners where the next corner is more important than the current exit.

 What PaceBoss can show you